bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 numbers.
 This guarantees that the value returned by `addtwo` will itself be a floating point number.

-Finally at line 10, the sum of the tywo numbers is returned.
+Finally at line 10, the sum of the two numbers is returned.

 Lines 12 and 13 are the magic lines which turn this from a file containing python code into an actual Larch plugin.
 When Larch reads